Misdiagnosed Veteran Shares Story After Pathologist Is Fired

 When asked about the pathologist who misdiagnosed him, Young said:

-"If he was involved in any individuals passing because of his negligence, have him charged with some type pf a crime."
+"If he was involved in any individuals passing because of his negligence, have him charged with some type of a crime."

 The VA says it will take several months to review all of the cases.